mrowe/mikerowecode.com/_posts/2007-11-08-iinet-usage-widget-patch.md

+---
+layout: post
-Multiple instances of the iiNet Usage Widget
+title: Multiple instances of the iiNet Usage Widget
+---

 There is a very handy [usage widget][1] for iiNet available at [LemonJar][2].
 However, the way it stores its preferences for iiNet